kineticstorytelling/Mukbe_web/README.md

 ## Application Layout

-Jehlyo is is broken up into 4 pages
+The Jehlyo Application is mainly two pages: the Stores Page and the Products page.
 One is for the products listed